samwhindleton/wdiroutcomes/roadmap/week08/readme.md

 Homework due next Monday at 7 pm:

-**Peer Reviewed GA Profile**
+**Peer Reviewed GA Profile

-**Portfolio Domain Name Created**
+**Portfolio Domain Name Created

-**Find 3 meet ups to attend while you are in class**
+**Reach out to 3 data professionals to set up 1:1 information meetings or phone calls to learn more about their role/company

-Keep this in your own personal list, we won't be collecting it but will be asking about it in 1:1 meetings.
+Keep this in your own personal list and/or job tracker, we won't be collecting it but will be asking about it in 1:1 meetings.

 There is nothing to submit in Github this week.